Some Frequently Answered Questions about SummerSongs — here are the answers!

-A: One of the most powerful things about coming to songwriting camp is the fact that you are there with your peers — you’re there with others who are interested in you, interested in what you’re writing about and they are also sharing their songs.
+A: One of the most powerful things about coming to songwriting camp is being together with your peers — you’re there with others who are interested in you, interested in what you’re writing about, and they are also sharing their own songs.
 The mix of listening and sharing is incredibly, deeply inspiring and empowering.
 You’re sharing not only in song circles, in which people sit around and play songs for each other, but also sharing on stage at nightly “coffeehouse” open mics and student shows.

 Q: How did SummerSongs get started?

 A: Penny Nichols, a well-known singer-songwriter and vocal teacher originally from Orange County, California, founded SummerSongs with an initial camp in New York’s Catskill Mountains in 1999.
 She says: “Back in the ‘80s and early ‘90s I was teaching out of the Puget Sound Guitar Workshop, a big music camp outside of Seattle.
 I came home and I realized that this connection and this socialization of songwriters is very important, because we get very isolated.
 So, along with a few other female songwriters, we started having quarterly weekend get-togethers where we’d talk about songwriting, write songs and eat a lot of strawberries and coffee and chocolate.
 I had an opportunity to put a songwriting class together — there were 27 students and that was the first SummerSongs.
 After that I formed a nonprofit corporation and started doing it full time.”

 Q: Is SummerSongs a “competitive” and “critical” environment?

 A: No. Um, NOT!
 SummerSongs is meant to be a supportive, encouraging, enriching creative experience.
 We are all there to listen to one another, to share with each other.
 We encourage participants not to criticize another student’s work unless they ask for critique first!

 Q: What are the accommodations like at SummerSongs?